sinbad/UEScripts/doc/GitSetup.md

       isn't very good outside of Unreal right now
 1. When exporting, output (`FBX`, `PNG`, `WAV` etc) goes in `$REPO/Content` (and subfolders)
     * These files are *ignored* in Git because they are derived data
-    * UE4 imports them to a `.uasset` which contains all their contents anyway
+    * Unreal imports them to a `.uasset` which contains all their contents anyway
 1. Imported content becomes `.uasset` in `$REPO/Content`
     * These files are added to Git
     * They are also tracked as Git LFS files